ast-space/kit/README.md

-# kit
+# AST Arduino Kit
-AST Arduino Kit manuals, example software, and development package releases
+Manuals, example software, and development package releases for the AST Arduino Kit